Isaac Carow: Personal life

-In 1815 and 1827 he visited Europe, staying with the Marquis de Lafayette in France during the latter trip.
-In 1835, when the St. Nicholas Society was formed, Carow was one of 275 men invited to join.
+In 1815 and 1827 he visited Europe, staying with the Marquis de Lafayette in France during the latter sojourn.
+In 1835, when the St. Nicholas Society was formed, Carow was one of 275 men invited to join it.

 His wife Eliza died in May 1837.
-Carow died on September 3, 1850 in New York City.
+Carow died on September 3, 1850, in New York City.
 After his death and the payment of all bequests and legacies, he left an estate valued at $146,681.

 Descendants

 Through his eldest son Charles, he was a grandfather of Edith Kermit Carow (1861–1948), the second wife of President Theodore Roosevelt and the first lady of the United States during his presidency; Emily Tyler Carow (1865–1939); and Kermit Carow (1860–1860), who died in infancy.

 Through his daughter Julia, he was a grandfather of Mary Sanderson (d.
 1899), who married her second cousin Thomas Sanderson Furniss (and was the father of educationalist and socialist politician Henry Sanderson Furniss, 1st Baron Sanderson); Frances Ann Sanderson, who married New York State Assemblyman Samuel William Johnson (a descendant of William Samuel Johnson); Helen Augusta Sanderson, who married Dr. Charles Elam; Laura Carow Sanderson, who married Camidge, and Thomas Sanderson.